 IV.
 How Much Does a Norway SIM Card Cost?

 Costs for prepaid Norway tourist SIM cards are quite reasonable, especially compared to paying expensive roaming fees from your home carrier.
+Here are some of the top SIM card plans offered by major providers in Norway for tourists:

 V. Norway eSIM – Alternative to Physical SIM Cards